Reading:

 Now, however, things have changed.

-With the rapid advancement of technology, both retailers and consumers alike have the intel available in order to make better-informed choices.
+With the rapid advancement of technology, retailers and consumers have the intel available to make better-informed choices.

-This intel paves a new way for digital retail and it’s most prominent in the use of big data and algorithms.
+This intel paves a new way for digital retail, and it’s most prominent in using big data and algorithms.

 In this post, we’re going to look at two things.